It may seem top secret, but colleges are perfectly willing to reveal their most important admission factors. You just need to know where to look.

 Colleges typically consider grades in tough courses most important in admissions.
 But what else do colleges look for?
 According to the National Association for College Admission Counseling (NACAC), colleges list the following admission factors as the most important.

-Some colleges look for signs of certain personal traits -- such as curiosity, social consciousness, or persistence -- that they feel help students succeed in college.
+Personal qualities.
+Some colleges look for signs of certain personal traits that they feel help students succeed in college, such as curiosity, social consciousness, or persistence.
 You might be able to get an idea of which traits your colleges value by reviewing their admissions websites and mission statements, or by asking an admissions counselor or current student what types of students succeed at the school.
 See 9 Personality and Character Traits Colleges Look for in Applicants.

 Colleges don’t all consider the same factors when deciding whether or not to admit prospective students.
 Talk to a college counselor to learn about what your school of choice considers before accepting students.
 This can help you be prepared for college applications and interviews.
 Listed below are some examples.